 The Salvation Army’s Christmas Kettle Campaign is one of Canada’s largest and most recognizable annual charitable events.
 In addition to the critical fundraising impact of the Campaign, the Christmas kettles boost the Army’s visibility and awareness.
 In fact, there are more than 2,000 kettle locations across Canada that support a wide range of Salvation Army programs.

-We welcome individuals, groups, corporations, businesses, clubs, organizations, and teams to support Salvation Army programs and services by giving your time to host a kettle in your community throughout the duration of the campaign or just for a day.
-A sign can even be created for the Kettle stand recognizing your group's partnership with The Salvation Army.
+We welcome individual, groups, corporations, businesses, clubs, organizations, and teams to support The Salvation Army programs and services by giving your time to host a kettle in your community throughout the duration of the campaign or just for a day!
+A sign can even be created for the kettle stand recognizing your group's partnership with The Salvation Army.

 BECOME A BELL RINGER

-For too many, the necessities of life needed for basic human dignity are out of reach.
-Poverty is the root cause that puts dignity out of reach for thousands in Vancouver, making access to everyday needs, like food, clothing and shelter, difficult.
+For too many Canadians, the necessities of life needed for basic human dignity are out of reach.
+Poverty is the root cause that puts dignity out of reach for millions of Canadians, making access to everyday needs, like food, clothing and shelter, difficult.

-Funds raised through donations made at Christmas kettles, together with other sources of funds, help provide direct, compassionate, hands-on service to people in Metro Vancouver, restoring hope and dignity to those who might otherwise remain invisible in society.
+Funds raised through donations made at Christmas kettles, together with other sources of funds, help provide direct, compassionate, hands-on service to over 1.9 million people each year in Canada, restoring hope and dignity to those who might otherwise remain invisible in society.